bouassaba/nusave/README.md

 Don't forget to add the location of `nusave.exe` or `nusave` to the `$PATH`.

-.NET 5 is needed to build and run nusave.
+.NET 5 is needed to build and run NuSave.